News | 11.18.2024

 Photo by Celebs Journey / Flickr

-Usain Bolt admitted that as a youngster growing up in Jamaica, he occasionally used cannabis.
-Bolt hasn’t had any run-ins with the International Olympic Committee regarding cannabis use while competing, but I have a hunch that he knows how to keep things low key.
+Well, Bolt admitted that as a youngster growing up in Jamaica, he occasionally used cannabis.
+He hasn’t had any run-ins with the International Olympic Committee regarding cannabis use while competing, and if he does dabble in the green, he keeps it pretty low-key.

 Ross Rebagliati